gigalixir/gigalixir-cli/docs/source/main.rst

 .. _`gigalixir-getting-started`: https://github.com/gigalixir/gigalixir-getting-started
 .. _`lib/gigalixir-getting-started.ex`: https://github.com/gigalixir/gigalixir-getting-started/blob/master/lib/gigalixir_getting_started.ex#L14

 .. _`How to set up a Google Cloud SQL PostgreSQL database`:

-How to set up a Google Cloud SQL PostgreSQL database
+How to manually set up a Google Cloud SQL PostgreSQL database
 --------------------------------------------------

 Note: You can also use Amazon RDS, but we do not have instructions provided yet.